 Reticulated Python Facts

 - The amazing animal named the Reticulated Python is a particularly large variety of python.
-In fact, although not the most heavily built, it currently ranks as the longest snakes on earth.
+In fact, although not the most heavily built, it currently ranks as the longest snake on earth.
 That impressive fact alone makes the creature worthy of note.

 - Just as with other types of pythons, though, this truly amazing animal feeds as a constrictor, since the enormous snake has no venom.
 In addition, fully grown adult individuals become more than powerful enough to kill a human being.

 Reticulated Python Physical Description

 Typical adults actually measure around 20 ft (6.1 m) in total length, and the usual mature individual further weighs about 165 lb (75 kg).
 The species presents no discernible sexual dimorphism, however, with both genders possessing the same appearance and size.

 Its markings remain highly distinctive, and typically consist of intricate geometric patterns.
 These patterns also combine a quite wide variety of color shades.
 The exact colors vary according to the geographical range, sometimes making the snake difficult to identify.

-This great variation in coloring among the King Cobra also represents an evolutionary adaptation to the local environment.
+This great variation in coloring among the Reticulated Python also represents an evolutionary adaptation to the local environment.
 Its remarkable natural camouflage also serves to make this highly dangerous animal almost invisible in its respective habitats.